Semi-supervised cross-lingual speech emotion recognition: Results

 \subsection{Pseudo-labeling results}

-In this subsection, we report the results for cross-lingual SER by varying the number of labeled utterances for the new language from 0 to 100.
-In these experiments all the utterances for the source language are labeled.
+In this subsection, the results of using the proposed method with HuBERT for cross-lingual SER are presented.
+Performance is reported while changing the number of labeled utterances for the new language.
+The numbers of labeled utterances considered for the new language are 0, 25, 50, and 100, while all the utterances for the source language are labeled (i.e. 1682 utterances).
+From the previous numbers we obtain the imbalanced ratios, $\gamma_l$, equal to 0, 0.01, 0.03 and 0.06.
 Figure \ref{fig:result-comparison} shows the performance achieved by using hard pseudo-labels (see Fig. \ref{fig:result-hard-labeling}) and soft pseudo-labels (see Fig. \ref{fig:result-soft-labeling}).
 Each colored bar represents the accuracy of a given pseudo-label approach with a given number of available labels for the new language.
 Black narrow bars represent the accuracy on the source language.

 Several considerations can be made.
 First, overall hard pseudo-labels obtain better performance than soft pseudo-labels.
-Second, soft pseudo-labels adapt less to the new language while better preserving performance on the source language.
+Second, soft pseudo-labels not only result in worse performance than hard pseudo-labels, but also cause significant performance degradation on the source language.
+This behavior can be due to the effect of mixup augmentation which results in too noisy pseudo-labels that do not allow the model to converge properly.
 Third, for both pseudo-label approaches and for all languages, having more available labels for the new language allows to achieve higher accuracy.
-Pseudo-label approaches can not permit to reach the upper bound in any language but for German and Persian these approaches allow to achieve better performance than the lower bound with an improvement of about 15\% and 57\% respectively.
-Unfortunately, in the case of Italian and French languages there are no improvements with a decrease of about 1\% and 9\% respectively.
+The pseudo-label approaches cannot reach the upper bound in any language but in any case they manage to improve the performance of the lower bound (for the Persian language it is even possible to have an increase of about 60\%).